fau-fablab/kastenwesen/README.md

 - You still understand what this script is doing, because all executed docker commands are shown in the output.
 You could always run these yourself if something goes wrong.
 - If there is a security update for a package that some of your containers depend on, simply run ``kastenwesen rebuild --no-cache``, so that docker's cache is not used and the fresh package is downloaded.

-Even more is possible: You can use kastenwesen inside a VM, or even on travis.org, to test your server config before it goes live.
+Even more is possible: You can use kastenwesen inside a VM, or even in a CI pipeline, to test your server config before it goes live.

 # Testing it inside a vagrant VM